kaliatech/website-kaliatech/content/blogposts/2021/20210119-notes-research.md

 ---

-Using a wiki for notes seems a little heavy handed by some, but I've used wikis so much for years that I think it would be fine for me, and I've seriously considered this option for all my notes a few times over the years.
+Using a wiki for notes seems a little heavy handed by some, but I've used wikis so much for years that I think it would be fine for me, and I've seriously considered this option for all my notes a few times.

 Quick summary of the wiki options I like:
  * [TiddlyWiki](https://tiddlywiki.com/) - TiddlyWiki is amazing and I spent more time trying to find a complete solution using it than I did with anything else.
 The newer TW5 version supports a server hosted variant (with node) that solved a lot of the problems I previously had with using TW as complete notes solution, especially on mobile.
 However, it needs to be hosted and I'm trying to simplify my life.
 So, less servers is better.
 The editing experience is not great on mobile, though doable.
 There was no obvious way to use it safely offline with the hosted server version, although the [TW5-Bob](https://github.com/OokTech/TW5-Bob) project added some of the missing pieces (along with 100 other pieces I did not want).
 In the end, I probably could make TW work, but would be too much work.
 It's so flexible, easy to extend, and customize.
 Truth is, it really appeals to my inner developer ...and I wasted so much time on it.